envite-consulting/camunda-carbon-reductor/carbon-reductor-core/README.md

 # 🔧️Configuration

-The environmental variable `CARBON_AWARE_BASEPATH` allows you to set the URL of the Carbon Aware API.
+The environmental variable `CARBON-REDUCTOR_CARBON-AWARE-API_BASE-PATH` allows you to set the URL of the Carbon Aware API.
 Default is `http://localhost:8090`.

+Or you can override all properties in the [application.yaml](./src/main/resources/application.yaml) by applying e.g. a custom one.